Perfect for pairing with other programs.

 Where You'll Study

 During the first session in Groningen, students study at the International School of Spatial Policy Studies at the University of Groningen.
 Students can take part in a rich academic tradition, while enjoying the student-centered city.
-While in Amsterdam, students study at the CIEE Study Center, located on the Roetersstraat on the eastern side of the city center, steps from Amsterdam’s Zoo and in close proximity to the University of Amsterdam.
+While in Amsterdam, students study at or nearby the CIEE Study Center, located on the Roetersstraat on the eastern side of the city center, steps from Amsterdam’s Zoo and in close proximity to the University of Amsterdam.

 Housing & Meals